Frequently Asked Questions About Filing for Benefits and Inquiries

 - I am currently unemployed and receiving unemployment.
 If I get a part time job, do I lose my unemployment?

 - No, the department uses a "partial wage formula" to compute your benefits each week that you have gross earnings.
 If your earnings would vary from week to week, so would your partial payments.
 But only the amount paid is subtracted from your remaining entitlement.

 - I filed for benefits a year ago, and got all of my benefits with no problem.
 Now I got a notice to start a new benefit year.
-I called in but for some reason I haven't gotten paid yet - the notice says my monetary is pending.
+I filed again but for some reason I haven't gotten paid yet - the notice says my monetary is pending.
 What's going on?